Table of Contents

 When you use your mobile phone as you walk, several things happen.

-The combination of these two loses compromises your walking form and increases your risk of injury, pain and, potentially, a fall.
+The combination of these two losses compromises your walking form and increases your risk of injury, pain and, potentially, a fall.

 Exercise is an essential ingredient to bone health.
 If you have osteoporosis, therapeutic exercise needs to be part of your osteoporosis treatment program.